icopy-site/awesome/docs/awesome/awesome-javascript.md

 ## Table/Grid

 * [jTable](https://github.com/hikalkan/jtable) - A jQuery plugin to create AJAX based CRUD tables.
-* [DataTables](https://www.datatables.net/) - (https://github.com/sorrycc/awesome-javascript/blob/master/jQuery plug-in) It is a highly flexible tool, based upon the foundations of progressive enhancement, and will add advanced interaction controls to any HTML table.
+* [DataTables](https://www.datatables.net/) - (jQuery plug-in) It is a highly flexible tool, based upon the foundations of progressive enhancement, and will add advanced interaction controls to any HTML table.
-* [Tabulator](http://olifolkerd.github.io/tabulator/) - (https://github.com/sorrycc/awesome-javascript/blob/master/jQuery plug-in) An extremely flexible library that create tables with a range of interactive features from any JSON data source or existing HTML table.
+* [Tabulator](http://olifolkerd.github.io/tabulator/) - (jQuery plug-in) An extremely flexible library that create tables with a range of interactive features from any JSON data source or existing HTML table.
 * [Bootstrap Table](http://bootstrap-table.wenzhixin.net.cn/) - An Extension to the popular Bootstrap framework for creating tables that fit the style of your site with no need for additional markup.
-* [floatThead](https://github.com/mkoryak/floatThead) - (https://github.com/sorrycc/awesome-javascript/blob/master/jQuery plug-in) lock any table's header while scrolling within the body.
+* [floatThead](https://github.com/mkoryak/floatThead) - (jQuery plug-in) lock any table's header while scrolling within the body.
 Works on any table and requires no custom html or css.
 * [Masonry](http://masonry.desandro.com/) - A cascading grid layout library.
 * [Packery](http://packery.metafizzy.co/) - A grid layout library that uses a bin-packing algorithm.
 Useable for draggable layouts.
 * [Isotope](http://isotope.metafizzy.co/) - A filterable, sortable, grid layout library.
 Can implement Masonry, Packery, and other layouts.